 The smell from off-gassing generally dissipates after a few days or week, however, just because the smell is gone, doesn’t mean that the off-gassing has stopped.

 Now that you know what off-gassing is, you probably want to know how to prevent it.
 Here are some key items to keep in mind:

-- Speak with a HVAC company to make sure that your indoor air quality is good, especially before home improvement or remodel.
+Speak with an HVAC company to make sure that your indoor air quality is good, especially before home improvement or remodel.

-- Include plants in your home which help clean the air (about 1 plant per 100 sq. ft. is recommended).
+Include plants in your home which help clean the air (about 1 plant per 100 sq. ft. is recommended).

 Choose natural fibers that are fire resistant such as polyester, wood, hemp or cotton.

 Know where your items are manufactured and that they adhere to strict environmental policies.